 Here is an example where table legs were wrapped in jute twine for a super cool look on a rustic table.

-I have used rope as a “rod” to hang a curtain from in my laundry room using clothespins as clips.
+I have used rope as a “rod” to hang a curtain from in my laundry room using clothesline as clothes pins.

 You could also use thick rope tied to hooks for unique towel bars.

-I love this lampshade idea by Sand & Sisal:
+I love this rope wrapped lampshade idea by Sand & Sisal:

 It looks so much better than a plain shade and it’s just a matter of wrapping sisal rope around the shade.
 Check out the tutorial for full details.